 For the longest time, I wasted my time doing busy work as a blogger and leaving the important tasks in the back burner because I just didn’t know where I was going and what I was trying to accomplish.

 Planning out what you’re doing is key to making sure that you’re prioritizing the important assignments and taking the ones that don’t really matter out of your schedule… or at least, doing less of them so you can do more of what actually counts.

 You know what I mean, right?
 The work that will actually grow your business and help people transform their lives.

 I used to sit down at my desk, open up my laptop and start working with no clue of where I was going with that.
-I would spend hours and hours on social media and neglect the important things, like writing content or coming up with new resources for my readers.
+I would spend hours and hours on Instagram and other social media and neglect the important things, like writing content or coming up with new FREE resources for my readers.